Unproven treatment endangered patients and others, FDA says

 Vaccinia is used as the basis of some other vaccines and some experimental therapies, including some experimental cancer treatments.
 But the FDA said StemImmune did not have permission to test vaccinia and did not have permission to inject the vaccine into anyone.

-The company and its associated clinics were mixing the vaccines with patients’ own fat cells.
+The company and its associated clinics were mixing the vaccines with patients’ own fat cells, or proposing to do so.

 “The unproven and potentially dangerous treatment was being injected intravenously and directly into patients’ tumors,” the FDA said.